burlster1980/arupcodev060/content/creating-modules/images.md

 			<p><b>Text box</b></p>
 			<p>If you wish to add a copy overlay to your image (requires that you select 'hero' image) then you need to enter this copy in the following fields:</p>
 			<ul>
-				<li><b>Header</b> - you can add a header for your copy in this field</li>
+				<li><b>Header:</b> you can add a header for your copy in this field</li>
-				<li><b>Text</b> - enter the body of your copy here.
+				<li><b>Text:</b> enter the body of your copy here.
 Click 'Show editor' to access the rich text editor and add your copy.
 Please note you should restrict your copy to an absolute maximum of around 70 words</li>
-				<li><b>Cta</b> - you can add a dedicated link and call to action that supports your copy.
+				<li><b>Cta:</b> you can add a dedicated link and call to action that supports your copy.
 Click on 'insert link' to add this - see the adding links guide for further information</li>
-				<li><b>Display on the right</b> - by default, your copy will be overlaid to the left of your image.
+				<li><b>Display on the right:</b> by default, your copy will be overlaid to the left of your image.
 Selecting this image will swap this so that the text appears on the right.
 This is useful if your copy obscures a key part of your image</li>
-				<li><b>Apply new style</b> - You should ignore this option</li>
+				<li><b>Apply new style:</b> you should ignore this option</li>
-				<li><b>Enabled</b> - You must select this option if you add any information in the above fields.
+				<li><b>Enabled:</b> you must select this option if you add any information in the above fields.
 If you don't, your copy won't show on the site</li>
 			</ul>
 			<p><b>Caption</b></p>
 			<p>Use the fields below to provide your image with a caption.
 Generally speaking, images should always have a caption.
 The only exception is where you're overlaying text on your image already.</p>